knative/serving/DEVELOPMENT.md

 ### Deploy Knative Ingress

-Knative supports Istio, Contour, and Kourier as the Ingress solution.
+Knative supports a variety of Ingress solutions.

 For simplicity, you can just run the following command to install Kourier.
 ```